evantahler/messagebot-core/README.md

 Run `npm run migrate` to migrate the database.

-ElasticSearch migrations can be effected via a few environment variables, available for inspection at `db/ElasticSearch/indexes`:

-- `NUMBER_OF_SHARDS` (default: `10`)
-- `NUMBER_OF_REPLICAS` (default: `0`)
-- `GEOHASH_PRECISION` (default: `1km`)

-There are no options available for the relational database, other than connection options.
-Migration files are available for inspection at `db/sequelize/migrations`

-ElasticSearch Migrations will also be run automatically via the MessageBot application every night to ensure that the monthly database are created.

 ## Faker

 To generate seed data, you can run 2 faker commands: